gazebosim/gz-transport/tutorials/07_relay.md

 ```

 Go back to your terminal in the host and configure the environment variable
-IGN_RELAY with the IP address inside the container.
+`IGN_RELAY` with the IP address used inside the container.

 ```
 IGN_RELAY=172.17.0.3 IGN_IP=172.23.1.7 IGN_PARTITION=relay ign topic -e -t /foo